theranjitkumar/express-mongo-restAuth/README.md

     2. should be install mongodb
     3. Go to root directory
     4. RUN:
-        npm install
+        npm install - To install packageg
-        npm start
+        npm start - To start node server
             OR
-        npm run start:dev To run on development mode on nodemon
+        npm run start:dev To start node server on development mode (on nodemon) npm test - To run test cases

     4. create a user using /users route, (post) method, and minimal required field